 Domestic violence can manifest in a series of abusive behaviors.
-The batterer uses these acts of violence to silence and control the victim through intimidation, threats, psychological abuse, etc. Nobody deserves to be abused and there are laws to protect people from such destructive behavior.
+The batterer uses these acts of violence to silence and control the victim through intimidation, threats, psychological abuse, etc. Nobody deserves to be abused, and there are laws to protect people from such destructive behavior.
 This is the case of the Violence Against Women Act (VAWA), enacted by Congress in 1994.
-A VAWA lawyer Miami can help you with your VAWA petition and make the whole process much easier.
+A VAWA lawyer Miami can help you with your VAWA petition and make the whole process much more comfortable.

 VAWA is intended to change attitudes towards domestic violence and revise the way the criminal justice system handles these matters.
 VAWA protects woman by:

-Everyone in the USA, notwithstanding their citizenship or immigration status, have special rights under criminal and civil law.
+Everyone in the USA, notwithstanding their citizenship or immigration status, have individual rights under criminal and civil law.
 These laws will provide you with:

-Consult a VAWA lawyer Miami who has experience with vawa immigration law.
+Consult a VAWA lawyer Miami who has experience with VAWA immigration law.
 An immigration lawyer will know which family law options may apply to your current circumstances.
-At Gallardo Law Firm we have the experience and knowledge required to effectively handle your case.
+At Gallardo Law Firm we have the experience and knowledge required to handle your case effectively.

 There are a few VAWA requirements for petitioners, which include:

-Although you can undertake filing on your own, the immigration law has evolved a lot.
-If you don’t get the application right the first time, you may have to wait a lot and the application may result in denial.
-It’s important to avoid mistakes because in the long run it may cost you more than the attorney’s fees.
+Although you can undertake to file on your own, the immigration law has evolved a lot.
+If you don’t get the application right the first time, you may have to wait a lot, and the application may result in denial.
+It’s essential to avoid mistakes because in the long run, it may cost you more than the attorney’s fees.

-There can be a number of reasons why VAWA can be denied.
-Oftentimes this happens due to not submitting the required documentation with the USCIS.
-Some others reasons may be fraud, inadmissibility issues and adjustment bars including drugs, prostitution, etc. Some other cases may be denied due to insufficient prove of US citizenship or LPR status of the abuser when they have dug deeper into the case.
-But most of all, denials are caused by the district office wanting “re-adjudicate” the claim.
+There can be many reasons why VAWA can be denied.
+Frequently this happens due to not submitting the required documentation with the USCIS.
+Some other ideas may be fraud, inadmissibility issues and adjustment bars including drugs, prostitution, etc. Some other cases may be denied due to insufficient proof of US citizenship or LPR status of the abuser when they have dug deeper into the matter.
+But most of all, denials are caused by the district office wanting to “re-adjudicate” the claim.

 If you are currently in removal proceedings and you have been a victim of domestic abuse, you may be eligible to apply for relief from removal by filling out the VAWA cancellation of removal application.
 This provides a good deportation defense to victims of domestic violence who are in removal proceedings.
 A VAWA lawyer in Miami can help you get approved and assist you with VAWA cancellation of removal.